Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 • Heavy shedding

-• Waiting lists (hard to find) and a high price tag
+• Waiting lists (very hard to find)

 A Chinook may not be right for you.